 4. Pennant coralfish

-The pennant coralfish is also known as the longfin bannerfish and can be identified by its long head fin.
+The pennant coralfish is a yellow and black fish also known as the longfin bannerfish and can be identified by its long head fin.

 5. Bluestripe snapper